 Included in the General Fund Capital Improvement Plan (CIP) is a detailed plan for the regular replacement of the vehicles in General Fund departments.
 The table below shows inventory of these vehicles and their estimated year of replacement.
 Estimated purchase prices are based upon the current State contract cost for the vehicle type in the current year and assumes a rate of inflation of 3% per year for the cost of the vehicle.
 Funding into the vehicle replacement plan is inflated at 1.5% per year and rounded to the nearest one thousand dollars.
-This table shows the budgeted fiscal year (highlighted) and the subsequent eight years but the plan extends until FY2031.

-In FY2020, no vehicles are scheduled to be purchased in the General or Enterprise Funds.
+This table shows the budgeted fiscal year (highlighted) and the subsequent six years but the plan extends until FY2031.
+In FY21, vehicles are scheduled to be purchased in the General and the Enterprise Fund.
+In FY21, the Police vehicles were changed to a 6-year replacement schedule.
+It was previously on an 8-year schedule.